 After the train ride, and a chilly trip in boats across the lake, we walked up a staircase and entered a great hall with hundreds of floating candles.
 Nathan had told me that the ceiling was enchanted to look exactly like the sky outside.
 It was beautiful, although I was slightly afraid I would get hot wax dripped on my head from the candles, so I kept glancing up uneasily.
 The older students were already seated; everyone except the first years.
 We were ushered into a line, all of us terrified.
 A hat was placed on an old rickety stool in the front of the enormous Great Hall.
-It sang about the four Houses… Gryffindor for the brave, Hufflepuff for the loyal and just, Ravenclaw for the witty and creative, Slytherin for the ambitious and cunning.
+It sang about the four Houses… Gryffindor for the brave and chivalrous, Hufflepuff for the loyal and just, Ravenclaw for the witty and creative, Slytherin for the ambitious and cunning.
 When it finished, a severe-looking woman with a thin, serious face stood near the first years and called out names.
 “Avery, Charlotte,” she said.
 Charlotte gracefully walked up and put the hat on her head.

 “SLYTHERIN!” it shouted.
 She smiled at me, left the hat on the stool, and calmly joined the cheering Slytherins at their table.